themsaid/ibis/readme.md

 ibis-next pdf
 ~~~

-By default, Ibis Next parses files in alphabetical order and stores the PDF file in the `export` directory.
+Ibis Next parses files alphabetically by default and stores the PDF file in the `export` directory.

 If you prefer using the dark theme for the PDF, use the following command: